 Her research interests focus on developing and utilizing animal models to elucidate how interactions between the microbiome and the host determine the immune response and pathogenic outcome of systemic virus infection, as well as to develop antiviral therapeutics and vaccines against emerging viruses.

-Previous studies have defined complex interactions between the mammalian gut microbiota, host immunity, and virus infection in which the microbiota influences host resistance to some viruses, yet also promotes infection of others.
-Using mouse models of flavivirus infection, we have recently demonstrated that antibiotic treatment that depletes and perturbs the gut microbiota impairs host immunity and increases susceptibility to severe flavivirus infections.
-Consequently, an expanded understanding of interactions between the mammalian microbiota, host immunity, and the outcome of systemic virus infection is essential for developing novel strategies to ameliorate human disease.
+Complex interactions between the mammalian gut microbiota, host immunity, and virus infection influences host resistance to some viruses, yet also promotes infection with others.
+Using mouse models, her lab has demonstrated that antibiotics that perturb the gut microbiota impair host immunity and alter the outcome of systemic virus infection.
+Dr. Thackray and colleagues have also shown that helminth co-infection can increase the severity of flavivirus infection.
+Consequently, an expanded understanding of interactions between the mammalian microbiota, host immunity, and the outcome of virus infection is essential for developing novel strategies to ameliorate human disease.

 Most recently Dr. Thackray has devoted time to the study of mRNA vaccines against SARS-CoV2-strains.
 The emergence and re-emergence of viruses with pandemic potential creates an urgent need for the accelerated discovery of antiviral therapeutics and vaccines.
 Dr. Thackray and colleagues have developed mouse models for high-throughput functional analysis as part of an integrated pipeline that enables the rapid identification and characterization of antiviral human monoclonal antibodies.
 They used this pipeline to characterize monoclonal antibodies that protect against SARS-CoV-2 infection.
 They also are using these mouse models to characterize the immunogenicity and efficacy of vaccines against SARS-CoV-2.

 To highlight the diversity of people doing coronavirus and other virus research, Dr. Thackray hosts a podcast called “Let’s Meet the Virologists.”